 Serge or zigzag raw edges along the bottom

 Attach decorative trim to the bottom of the points.
-We use a Steam-A-Seam2to attach ours; however, you can hand stitch or glue the trim, if desired.
+We use Steam-A-Seam2 available at www.patemeadows.com to attach ours; however, you can hand stitch or glue the trim, if desired.

 Divide the cushion top into 4ths and mark.

 Divide the pointed band into 4ths and mark.
 Match the marks on the cushion top and the cushions sides and pin, right sides together.
 Stitch, using a ½” seam allowance.
 Finish seams by serging, if desired.

 With right sides together, sew the 3 widths of the tuffet skirt using a ½” seam allowance.
 Join all sides together forming one continuous piece.
 Finish the top of the skirt by serging or zigzagging